-We are looking to see if electrical stimulation can be used to help patients with stroke that have leg weakness to exercise and if this will help get back to walking.
-We are also looking at patients, caregivers, and clinician's experience of taking part in the study and of using the electrical stimulation.
+In this study, we are looking at if electrical stimulation can be used to help patients with stroke that have leg weakness get back to walking.
+We are also looking at the experiences of patients, caregivers, and therapists taking part in the study and of using the electrical stimulation.